ankush0128/PARSE_list/README.md

 0 here sepecifies from which coloumn the data is to be searched . in this case its first coloumn

 #Rows.txt should be tab-delimited file. if not working then try with comma delimited

+The results are stored in matched and unmatched txt files.